Consolidated Omnibus Budget Reconciliation (or COBRA) Health Coverage

 The COBRA coverage starts on the date of the qualifying event, and the length of the period of the coverage depends on the type of qualifying event that made the qualified beneficiary lose group health plan coverage.That is when one pays all the required premiums.

 For employees covered under the coverage, the only qualifying event is their termination of employment including retirement, or reduction of employment hours.
 In that case, COBRA coverage is going to lasts in the period of eighteen months.
 If the covered employee undergoes qualifying events such as divorce or legal separation, death or being entitled to Medicare, COBRA for the spouse or dependent child will last for 36 months.

 The beneficiary is usually required to pay the entire cost of COBRA coverage.
 There are also a few employers who choose to subsidize COBRA.
 However, in the event that the employer chooses not to subsidize COBRA, the COBRA premium should not exceed 100 percent of the group health plan’s cost for individuals who have not incurred a qualifying event.
 This includes both the portion paid by the employees and the employer before to the qualifying event happened.
 An additional of 2 percent for administrative costs is topped to it.
 Apart from this, the employer may also have the chance to charge up to 150 percent for an 11-month disability extension of COBRA coverage.

-The COBRA administration is shared by three federal agencies: the U.S. Department of Labor that handles questions about notification rights under COBRA for private-sector employees; the Department of Health and Human Services that handles questions relating to state and local government workers; and the Internal Revenue Service, Department of the Treasury that has other COBRA jurisdiction.
+The Consolidated Omnibus Budget Reconciliation administration is shared by three federal agencies: the Department of Health and Human Services, these department handles questions relating to state and local government workers; the U.S. Department of Labor that handles questions about notification rights under COBRA for private-sector employees; and the Internal Revenue Service, Department of the Treasury that has other COBRA jurisdiction.